nus-cs2103-AY2122S1/ip/docs/README.md

 ### `find` - Finds Tasks by keyword

-Finds Tasks for which the description matches the keyword.
+Find Tasks for which the description matches the keyword.

 Example of usage: